Ginkgo Biloba: Benefits, Uses, Side Effects, Risk & More

 ginkgo biloba - livayur

 Ginkgo biloba, also known as the maidenhair tree, is one of the oldest living tree species on Earth.
 It has been used for centuries in traditional medicine for its various health benefits.
-Today, ginkgo biloba supplements are popular and widely available, touted for their potential cognitive and circulatory benefits.
-In this article, we will explore the potential benefits, uses, side effects, and risks associated with ginkgo biloba.
+Today, ginkgo biloba supplements are popular and widely available, touted for their potential cognitive and circulatory ginkgo benefits.
+In this article, we will explore the ginkgo biloba health benefits, ginkgo uses, side effects of ginkgo biloba, and risks associated with ginkgo biloba.

 What is Ginkgo Biloba?